 Venture Round in 2009

-Fresco Microchip is a fabless semiconductor company that specializes in developing integrated circuits for the consumer electronics market.
-The company addresses the longstanding challenge of converting analog signals to digital by integrating next-generation radio frequency (RF), mixed-signal, and digital signal processing (DSP) technologies.
-Fresco Microchip employs its proprietary Agile Signal Processing (agileSP) technology to deliver universal legacy demodulation using cost-effective CMOS solutions.
-This innovative approach enables the production of digital technology that achieves television-quality video while minimizing variations typically associated with traditional analog methods.
-By combining digital demodulation with patentable technologies like iSAW and agileSP, Fresco Microchip offers a comprehensive hybrid solution that enhances performance in consumer electronics.
+Fresco Microchip is a fabless semiconductor company that addresses the challenge of converting analog signals to digital formats, primarily targeting the consumer electronics market.
+The company integrates three key technologies: next-generation radio frequency (RF), mixed-signal processing, and digital signal processing (DSP).
+Fresco's innovative approach utilizes Agile Signal Processing (agileSP™) technology to enable universal legacy demodulation in cost-effective CMOS, achieving television-quality video without the inconsistencies often associated with traditional analog methods.
+By combining digital demodulation with proprietary technologies such as iSAW™ and agileSP™, Fresco Microchip offers a comprehensive hybrid solution that enhances performance and reliability in electronic devices.

 Series A in 2009

-Peraso Technologies Inc. is a fabless semiconductor company based in Toronto, Canada, that specializes in the development of multi-gigabit millimeter wave single-chip transceivers.
-Founded in 2008, the company focuses on creating array antenna solutions and 60 GHz wireless chipsets that comply with the IEEE 802.11ad specification.
-Its product lineup includes the W120, X710, and X610 chipsets, which cater to the mobile consumer electronics market, serving devices such as smartphones, tablets, and digital cameras.
-Peraso Technologies also offers custom solutions designed to meet specific customer needs, with applications spanning mobile rapid sync-n-go, desktop interconnect, wireless networking, in-room HD video streaming, cellular backhaul, medical imaging, security imaging, and vehicle-to-vehicle communication.
+Peraso Technologies Inc. is a fabless semiconductor company based in Toronto, Canada, specializing in the development of multi-gigabit millimeter wave single-chip transceivers.
+The company focuses on creating array antenna solutions and 60 GHz wireless chipsets that comply with the IEEE 802.11ad specification.
+Its product lineup includes chipsets such as the W120, X710, and X610, which are designed for use in mobile consumer electronics like smartphones and tablets.
+Peraso's technology supports a variety of applications, including mobile rapid sync-n-go, wireless networking, in-room HD video streaming, and vehicle-to-vehicle communication.
+Founded in 2008, the company also offers custom solutions to meet specific customer needs in various sectors.

 Series C in 2009